nsryan2/conference-build-here/README.md

 # This repository holds the ANS 2021 Student Conference Website

 # Using Git to Make Website Edits
 This guide will show you how to make edits to the ANS Student Conference Website, specifically.
-It should also give you a sense of how to use Git and GitHub for version control, a very useful skill.
+It should also give you a sense of how to use `git` and GitHub for version control, a very useful skill.

 ## Two Rules of using GitHub
 1. **Do not** push to master.